Members

 Dominic holding a sea star at the Friday Harbor Laboratories, WA.
 (Photo: David O. Brown)

 I am a social scientist working at the interface between risk communication, risk management and policymaking.
 I specialize in technological risk issues, especially those associated with pharmaceuticals, healthcare, food safety, and the environment.
 My recent work has focused on evidence-informed policymaking; transparency and big data in risk regulation; risk perception and decision-making; and risk-risk tradeoffs.
-I am currently working on a research project with the Department of Ecology and Evolutionary Biology exploring how to improve the communication of infectious marine disease outbreaks.

 Rebekah Wicke, PhD student, Dept. of Communication